ccht-ncsu/Adcirpolate/README.md

 	DP            :=  -DREAL8 -DLINUX -DCSCA -DCMPI -DDEBUG_WARN_ELEV

-I also had to switch the NetCDF location of files as follows (lines 179-181):
+I also had to switch the NetCDF location of files as follows (lines 179-181).
+This may be specific by machine:

      ifeq ($(MACHINENAME),henry2)
         NETCDFHOME     :=/usr/local/apps/netcdf-centos7/4.6.1-intel2017/